 The tasks we would like some help with can vary from general day-to-day maintenance to help with one of our projects.
 This could be building raised beds in the vegetable patch, woodland management (experience with using a chain saw would be good but not essential), fire wood processing, fencing, tree planting, weeding, timber cladding, harvesting vegetables, fruit and herbs, possible help with changeovers during summer months.

 We accept volunteers for shorter term stays but if they like the area, enjoy the work and we all get on they could extend their stay and the arrangement could be tailored to suit everyone's needs.

 English, Czech, Spanish

-We offer accommodation in a beautiful converted timber frame barn.
-The barn is very spacious and self contained with fully equipped kitchen, toilet and shower.
-The layout is open plan heated by a central log burner.
-There is a double bed on the ground level and two single beds in the loft.
+We offer accommodation in a caravan which has recently been redecorated and is self contained with fully equipped kitchen, toilet and shower.
+The caravan is heated by a log burner.
+There is a double bed in the main bedroom and two single beds in the second bedroom.
 We have plenty of wood for the heating but volunteers will need to be able to help with processing of fire wood.

 We will share a meal together per stay and provide you with funds to purchase your own food.

 Volunteers will need their own transport to get around.

 There are no shops in our village.
 The nearest town is 10 minutes drive away with pubs, cafes, grocery store, post office, pharmacy and doctor's surgery.

 Due to the very rural location and absence of any public transport your own transport is essential.

 Maximum 4-5 hours a day, 5 days a week